department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/punctuation.md

 - Be careful not to mix up "its" and "it's."
 - Use "it's" as a contraction of "it is," never "it has."
+- Don't use non-standard contractions like "would've," "could've," or "should've."

 <div class="do-dont">